Experimental progress on quantum coherence: detection, quantification, and manipulation

 where $C_r$ is given in Eq.~(\ref{eq:relent}), $H(M:D)=H(D)+H(M)-H(\{p_{ij}\})$.
 Moreover, $M,\,D$ denote the variables corresponding to the measurement and detector states, respectively.
 They take values $i\in\{1,2,....,N\}$ corresponding to $\rho_i$, with probability $p_i$.
 The corresponding information content is given by $H(D)=H(\{p_i\})=-\sum_{i=1}^{N}p_i\log p_i$.

 Relation between coherence and path information is experimentally tested based on linear optical systems in~\cite{yuan2018experimental,gao2018experimental}, where photonic quantum states encoded in path or polarization are used.
-The wave property, quantified by the $\ell_1$-norm of coherence and the relative entropy of coherence, can be experimentally obtained via tomography of the target photonic state, which is encoded in the path degree of freedom of the photons.
-The particle property, quantified by the path information, can be obtained via the discrimination of detector photonic states, which is encoded in the polarization degree of freedom of the photons.
+The wave property, quantified by the $\ell_1$-norm of coherence and the relative entropy of coherence, {can be experimentally obtained via tomography of the target state.
+The particle property, quantified by the path information, can be obtained via the discrimination of detector states, which is encoded in the polarization degree}.
 Both works~\cite{yuan2018experimental,gao2018experimental} suggest that coherence measures are promising candidates for the generalization of the interference visibility to describe the wave property in a multipath interferometer, deepening the understanding of coherence and providing new perspectives regarding wave-particle duality.